martonbalazs/orgbusy/README.md

 "panic=4"

 (in separate lines).
 If no such file exists, defaults are 1.3 for leaveit and 4 for panic.
-(Notice: leavit<=panic/3 implies peaceful weekends under all circumstances. :-) )
+(Notice: leaveit<=panic/3 implies peaceful weekends under all circumstances. :-) )

+The PANIC warning also comes on if any job is due today.
+On the other hand it goes away even above the panic threshold if the "Evening" daily workload projected for the evening became smaller than the one at the beginning of today.

 Using as